GMR Grand Prix Review and Indy 500 Practice Begins

 Sponsors

+In the world of racing, “Penske” means performance … and winning.
 For good reason.
-Since 1966, Team Penske has won 43 national championships, 17 IndyCar alone.
-Its 18 Indy 500 victories are a record.
-And last year, Penske was the first team in history to win both the IndyCar and NASCAR Cup Series championships in the same season.
+Since 1966, Team Penske has won 44 national championships, 17 in IndyCar alone.
+And last year, Team Penske recorded its second-straight NASCAR Cup Series championship and won its record 19th Indianapolis 500.
 Those are results that are tough to top.

 Where to Listen